 These hands can be played profitable from most positions by experienced players, but you should only play these hands from late position if there has been no action before you (no betting or raising) if you are still learning the basics.

-As your game improves, you can look to open up your starting hand requirements and include more marginal hands like suited connectors.
-However, if you're new to the game you are better off sticking with the big cards that hit bigger flops and make post-flop play a hell of a lot easier for you.
+As your game improves, you can look to open up your starting hand requirements and require more marginal hands like suited connectors.
+However, if you’re new to the game you are better off sticking with the big cards that hit bigger flops and make post-flop play a hell of a lot easier for you.

 Starting hand selection and table position.

 Your table position should always play a big role in determining the range of hands that you choose to play with.